columose/columose/README.md

 # Colum Ó Sé

-**`Data science`**
+**`Cognitive Science`**

 Welcome to my Github profile ![wave-gif](https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/gifs/wave.gif)

-I was introduced to data science through my work in biosignal processing of EEG data at academic institutions.
+My background is in Psychology and Cognitive Neuroscience, where I have mostly specialised in sensory perception and EEG signal processing.
 Aside from academia, I have pursued data science projects to improve my programming skills, to work with real world data (Spotify API,  World Organisation for Animal Health, NOAA Earthquake data) and to explore nice methods for data storage on cloud servers.

-I use Github to showcase some of my projects, collaborate with others, and share code with other data scientists.
+I use Github to showcase some of my projects, collaborate with others, and share code with other scientists.

 ### 🧰 Programming and querying tools